-At the time of discovery of the New World, tobacco was in use over the greater part of North and South America with the exception of the sub-Arctic region of North America and the extreme southern region of South America.
+At the time of discovery of the New World, tobacco was in use over the greater part of extreme southern region of South America.
 Upon contact with the Indians, the Europeans learned the custom of smoking tobacco and even copied their appliances.
 There were three main methods of smoking as used by the aborigines of the New World.
 The natives of South America and the West Indies made and smoked cigars those of Central America and Mexico were predominantly cigarette smokers although a few smoked pipes.
 While the natives of the United States and southern Canada were addicted to pipe smoking, while the exception being of the Pueblo group of the Southwestern United States who smoked both pipes and reed cigarettes.
 The distribution of these three methods in America has strongly influenced European customs.